lomudi/Climate-Envelope-of-Ancient-Sites-in-the-Levant/README.md

 ## License

-The project is intended for open-source release.
-A specific license will be finalised before publication; until then, please contact the maintainers if you plan to reuse the code or data beyond personal research.
+The project is open-source.Pplease contact the maintainers if you plan to reuse the code or data beyond personal research.

 ## Roadmap